 MAARIA SAYED

 Maaria began by working as a writer for networks such as Discovery Channel, Fox and National Geographic.
 Her shorts Aabida and Chudala were acquired by Amazon Prime (US) ShortsTV, Tata Sky and Disney+Hotstar.
 She was a delegate for the Asia Peace Film Festival in Pakistan, supported by the UN.
 A special program dedicated to her work was part of Ca Foscari Short Film Festival, 2019 in Venice.
 She won grants from Cineteca di Bologna (Premio Mutti, 2019) and Sharjah Art Foundation (SFP, 2021) to make her next shorts.
 Her work deals with transformation and the sexual and spiritual liberation of women from her background.
-Maaria is an alumnus of London Film School and was selected for labs such as, Asian Film Academy 2016 (recipient of Dongseo Scholarship), Fajr Talent Campus 2017(recipient of Best Story award), Bucheon Fantastic Film Lab 2019 and received her fellowship from International Film Business Academy under Busan Film Commission, 2021.
-She is a member of NAPNET (Network of Asian Film Producers) and conducts workshops on cinema and intercultural communication.
+Maaria is an alumnus of London Film School and was selected for labs such as, Asian Film Academy 2016 (recipient of Dongseo Scholarship), Fajr Talent Campus 2017(recipient of Best Story award), Bucheon Fantastic Film Lab 2019, among others and received her fellowship from International Film Business Academy under Busan Film Commission, 2021.

 سنیما